Singer of Songs: Release, reception and singles

 Singer of Songs was released in May 1978 on Columbia Records, becoming Fricke's debut studio album as a solo artist.
 It was originally offered as a vinyl LP, with five songs on either side of the record.
 It was later released to digital and streaming platforms, including Apple Music.
 In promoting one of the singles from the album, an advertisement in Billboard magazine described Singer of Songs as "stunning".
-Meanwhile, critic Jim Worbois of AllMusic gave the project only 2.5 out of 5 possible stars.
+Meanwhile, critic Jim Worbois of AllMusic restrospectively gave the album only 2.5 out of 5 possible stars.
 "Fricke has a big voice and gives the impression she can do a lot with it.
 She just never gets around to it on this record.
 Maybe it's the songs or maybe the arrangements, but she never seems to get into these songs or comes close to putting any emotion in her performances," he wrote.

 "What're You Doing Tonight" was released as a single in August 1977.
 It spent 13 weeks on the Billboard Hot Country Songs chart and peaked at number 21 by November 1977.
 It was followed by "Baby It's You" as a single in February 1978.
 It also reached number 21 on the same chart.
 Fricke's cover of "Please Help Me, I'm Fallin'" was released as the final single in May 1978.
 The song became her highest-charting hit up to that point, reaching number 12 on the country songs chart by August 1978.
 All three singles reached charting positions on Canada's RPM Country chart, with "Please Help Me I'm Fallin" reaching number four.